wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Calling memcpy or inlining? seems to depend on if the compiler can assume alignment of type that is copied, clang will fall back to calling memcpy() and gcc to a really inefficient loop where the call to memcpy is faster.

-> TODO: what would it generate if it wasn't in a noinline function and give the compiler the oportunity to see the buffer-size?
+> TODO: what would it generate if it wasn't in a noinline function and give the compiler the opportunity to see the buffer-size?

 ## Manual vectorization with SSE